Monologues for Kids

 A fun list of monologues for kids.
-Most of these monologues are short and easy to learn, ideal for children under the age of 15.
-These can be great for auditions, performances at eisteddfods or even for use in classes or private lessons.
+Most of these monologues are short and easy to learn, ideal for children under the age of fifteen.
+These monologues are great for auditions, performances at eisteddfods or even for use in classes or private lessons.
 If you’re looking for something more advanced, we also have monologues for teenagers and monologues for adults available.
-However, some of these may suit slightly older kids/teens, or more advanced performers.
+However, some of these may still suit slightly older, or more advanced performers.
 The key is to find a monologue that resonates.

 Monologues for Boys

 Spaghetti Bolognese (by Alexander Lee-Rekers)

 Synopsis: Sam tells of his first great heartbreak and his love for food.

 Let me guess: you’re here to find out what happened.
 You look at me, Sam Barber, and wonder how the heck a kid like him could ever mess up dating a girl as amazing as Hannah Benson…

 Do you like cooking?
 I love cooking.
 It’s, like, one of my favourite hobbies—which I know is weird for somebody my age.
 Some nights, when my mum works late, I like to cook for our family—without her even asking me—just to help out.
 Makes me feel very grown up.
 The best thing I cook is my Spaghetti Bolognese, hands down.
 I let it simmer for hours so it reduces to this beautiful, sweet, delicious, tomato-ey sauce.
 What’s this got to do with Hannah?
 I’m getting to that.